pianomanx/container/README.md

 # Container Images

+---

 ## WIP

 Not all Containers are running smoothly
-Not all code os working
+Not all code is working

+---

+# NOTE

+This repository is heavily based on
+*Linuxserver.io* images and *k8s-at-home* idea

+---

 And the best is

-## Fuck you SBOX stealing code to get your product up and running is a bitch move
+# Fuck you SBOX stealing code to get your product up and running is a bitch move

+---

-## Contributors ✨
+# Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):